 If you want to provide essential support to adults and children who need it the most, then become a Social Worker.
 UK residents can undergo Social Worker training to achieve their career goal, and it is possible to reach this feat without having to obtain any A Level qualifications.

-Yes - you can!
-You can go to university and qualify as a social worker with no A-levels with an Access to Higher Education Diploma in Social Work with learndirect.
-The diploma is a Level 3 qualification and a recognised A-level equivalent, which means that it could be your ticket to university and a career as a social worker.
+Many careers require degrees, and to get to university, A Levels are generally included as part of the establishment’s entry requirements.
+However, to study social work courses at university, you can gain an Access to Higher Education Diploma in Social Work with learndirect.
+The social work Access course is a Level 3 qualification and a recognised A Level equivalent, which means that it could be your ticket to university and a career as a Social Worker.

-If you want to know more about studying social work and becoming a social worker with no qualifications, you’re in the right place.
-Check out our FAQs about becoming a social worker below!
+If you want to know more about studying social work and becoming a Social Worker with no A Levels, you’re in the right place.
+Check out our FAQs about becoming a Social Worker below!

 Social work should not be confused with social care, which involves direct patient care.
-Social work is a qualified profession and field of study, whereas social care is vocational and largely made up of an unqualified workforce.
+Social work is a qualified profession and field of study in which you need Social Worker training, whereas social care is vocational and largely made up of an unqualified workforce.